 In the mid-1990s, Macedonia attracted new trading partners, and the economy began to flourish.
 Though its gross domestic product declined temporarily at the turn of the 21st century, it quickly recovered.
 The country also weathered the worldwide economic downturn that began in 2008 better than many other countries.

 North Macedonia’s economy now depends on agriculture and trade, with the country’s primary trading partners being Bulgaria, Germany, Greece, Italy, Romania, Serbia, and the United Kingdom.
 The country’s main exports are iron and steel, clothing and accessories, and food products.
 Impressively, the economy can meet its own basic food, coal, and hydroelectric power needs.

 The government’s free economic zone (FEZ) policy was created to encourage domestic and foreign direct investment.
 Since then, more than a dozen geographically disparate FEZs have emerged from this policy, including the benefit of a 10-year tax holiday.
-The nation’s low tax rates (10% personal and corporate income tax and 18% general VAT rates) and FEZ policy attract foreign investors who boost the economy through foreign direct investment.
+The nation’s low tax rates and FEZ policy attract foreign investors who boost the economy through foreign direct investment.

 North Macedonia is one of the most investor-friendly free economies and ranks among the top 20 countries in the world for ease of doing business.